 In my dissertation, I do not concern myself with typography in its entirety, but rather with the production of letters.
 Moreover, I do not even examine the entire foundry type-making process.
 Instead, I only focus on its beginning steps: the design activity.
 I believe that the boundaries I have drawn around my specific area of research are justified, because technical-historical explanations of matrix fabrication and typecasting have already been written, but a history of type design in Germany has not.

 My narrow focus means that I do not write anything about how the typefaces produced during the time period I investigate were actually used.
 It was intended that most of those typefaces would be used by individuals other than those who designed them.
 Additionally, there are examples of typefaces, especially from the time between 1900 and 1914, which seemingly were only ever seldom purchased – if even ever at all.
 Both the creative decisions that a typographer or compositor would make regarding the use of these typefaces, as well as the dynamics of success in the marketplace, are themes that I view as being too dissimilar to the design processes that I write about.

 Let’s take a look at a new working group created in the industrial age: the Schriftkünstler, a German-language term for the type designers active during this period.
 Who belongs to the group of Schriftkünstler and who does not?
-Walter Tiemann – a classically-trained painter who later worked as a book designer and academy professor, and who also prepared a number of designs for typefaces that were published by the Klingspor foundry – is a clear-cut example of a Schriftkünstler.
+Walter Tiemann – a classically trained painter who later worked as a book designer and academy professor, and who also prepared a number of designs for typefaces that were published by the Klingspor foundry – is a clear-cut example of a Schriftkünstler.
 In my dissertation, I presented a classification system of the type designers active during the late nineteenth and early twentieth centuries, but this may not have been clear enough.
-A Schriftkünstler was an individual who prepared a design as a drawing on paper.
-He or she did not produce the subsequently-executed industrially-manufactured master forms for the casting of the movable metal type himself or herself.
+A Schriftkünstler was someone who prepared a design as a drawing on paper.
+He or she did not produce the industrially manufactured master forms for the casting of the movable metal type himself or herself.